isc30/NeuralGameOfLife/README.md

-# NeuralGameOfLife
+# Neural Game of Life
-Game of Life played by a deep neural network :D
+Conway's Game of Life played by a neural network